WP Engine vs Bluehost: General Info

 The results speak for themselves when it comes to efficiency, WP Engine takes a commanding lead.
 On the other hand, Bluehost drops the ball significantly, particularly though you take the price difference between the two hosts into consideration.

 As a rule, you don’t want websites to take longer than two seconds to load, no matter how complicated they might be.
-The test websites we set up were amazingly straightforward and under no circumstances could they take up to five seconds to load.
+The test websites I set up were amazingly straightforward and under no circumstances could they take up to five seconds to load.

 Apart from loading times, you do want to ensure that the uptime of your web host is as near as possible to perfection.
 Bluehost and WP Engine rated 100 percent in this field